AbdulmalikDS/nanograd/README.md

   <img src="assets/Will-o'-the-wisp.webp" alt="nanograd"  height="400" width="1200"/>
 </div>

-> A tiny scalar-valued autograd engine with a neural networks library built on top, featuring a PyTorch-like API.

 A minimal implementation of backpropagation (reverse-mode autodiff) over a dynamically built computational graph.
 Perfect for understanding how modern frameworks like PyTorch work under the hood.

 ## Installation